JWeel/CasualCombat/README.md

 platform:
 * scrolling is nice
 * some way of making it fast load may be necessary
+* idea is reading on mobile so platform mobile is exactly what it is for
+* but android studio language may have issue with large book files ?

 problems:
 * have to find out how epub works
 * if fast load is easy why is it not everywhere. probably not easy
+* if scrollview of entire book, then working with very large data.

 similar apps:
 * s2reader - simple menu that shows percentage progress into books in some folder.